 - FDI Inflow:

+The constitution protects property rights, but the legal framework functions ineffectively.
 There is no land titling system.
-The judiciary has demonstrated a degree of independence, but low salaries, lack of police professionalism, and inadequate resources still impede judicial effectiveness.
-Corruption remains endemic at every level of government: Even funds to fight Ebola have vanished.
-Perceptions of corruption, as reported in November 2015 by Transparency International’s Global Corruption Barometer, are among the highest in Africa.
+The judiciary has demonstrated a degree of independence, but low salaries, police unprofessionalism, and a lack of resources continue to impede judicial effectiveness.
+Corruption remains endemic at all levels of government, and perceptions of corruption in Sierra Leone are among the highest in Africa.

 The top individual income and corporate tax rates are 30 percent.
-Other taxes include a goods and services tax and an interest tax.
-The overall tax burden equals 8.3 percent of total domestic income.
-Government spending has amounted to 18.1 percent of total output (GDP) over the past three years, and budget deficits have averaged 3.5 percent of GDP.
-Public debt is equivalent to 46.1 percent of GDP.
+Other taxes include goods and services and interest taxes.
+The overall tax burden equals 14.5 percent of total domestic income.
+Over the past three years, government spending has amounted to 18.4 percent of total output (GDP), and budget deficits have averaged 4.2 percent of GDP.
+Public debt is equivalent to 53.4 percent of GDP.